Shalini Shankar

 - 1810 Hinman, #209

-Sociocultural and Linguistic Anthropology, race & ethnicity, diaspora and migration, youth, media, advertising, semiotics, South Asian diaspora, Asian diasporas, United States.
+Linguistic and Sociocultural Anthropology, race, youth, media, migration, semiotics, South Asian diaspora, Asian diasporas, United States.
 Joint appointment with Asian American Studies.

-Under Contract.
-Beeline: What Spelling Bees Reveal about the New American Childhood.
-Basic Books.
+2019.
+Beeline: What Spelling Bees Reveal about Generation Z’s New Path to Success (New York: Basic Books/ Hachette).

 2015.
 Advertising Diversity: Producing Language and Ethnicity in American Advertising.
 Durham, NC: Duke University Press.